 Just Like Jackie by Lindsey Stoddard

 Robinson is biracial and lives with her black grandfather.
 She has a hard time controlling her anger, especially around the school bully.
 She tries to be like Jackie (Robinson) as her grandfather advises, especially now that he has signs of Alzheimer’s disease, and could be taken away if anyone finds out.
-Counseling isn’t working so Ms. Gloria decides group therapy with her nemesis is what she needs.

 Three Rules of Everyday Magic by Amanda Rawson Hill